 The Innsbruck Paralympic Winter Games were the first Winter Games organised by the International Coordinating Committee (ICC), which was formed on 15 March 1982, in Leysin, Switzerland.

 Athletes with cerebral palsy were eligible to compete in the Winter Games for the first time.

 Overall 419 Para athletes (325 men and 94 women) from 21 countries took part in 107 medal events across three sports.

-Three sports were featured at Innsbruck in 1984, while an exhibition event – the giant slalom – was held for the first time.
+Three sports - Para alpine skiing, Para cross-country skiing and ice sledge speed skating - were featured at Innsbruck in 1984, while an exhibition event – the giant slalom – was held for the first time.
 Thirty male three-track skiers took part in the exhibition.

-Host nation Austria dominated the medal table with 70 total medals – 34 of which were colored gold.
-Finland, Norway, Germany and the USA followed Austria in the medal standings.
+Host nation Austria dominated the medal table with 70 medals including 34 golds.
+Finland, Norway, Germany and USA followed Austria in the standings.